Adding a Swept Edge Form to Your Design

 Adding a User-defined Punch, Knockout, Extrusion, or Cup Form

+- Click Forms in the Forms group on the Sheet Metal tab.
 Forms in the Forms group on the Sheet Metal tab.

 - Click the Complete tool guide to create the form or double-click to select the face and complete the form in one step.